loreanvictor/tmplr/README.md

 ## Running Recipes

-If you have a repo with a recipe locally and just want to run its recipe, go to the folder where the recipe is, and run `tmplr` without arguments:
+If you have a repo with a recipe file locally and just want to run the recipe, go to the project directory and run `tmplr` without arguments:

 ```bash
 npx tmplr